|Porcelain plate depicting the FALLS OF CLYDE|

 'There was no need to hoist the ship's number; those on board her knew that we would never mistake the ship and that we knew as well as they did that there was no other vessel like the FALLS OF CLYDE.
 And so she sped on, her cotton canvas gleaming white in the morning sun.
 In another hour she was but a speak on the southwest horizon.'

 Built at Port Glasgow in 1878, the CLYDE, named after a series of falls on the River Clyde, followed three sea careers.
 She was first an iron Indiaman, calling at such ports as Calcutta, Rangoon, and Karachi.
-In these years she also stopped in New Zealand, with such cargoes as 'plate and coloured cotton, counterpanes, clocks, and watches.'
+In these years she also stopped in New Zealand, with such cargoes as 'plate and colored cotton, counterpanes, clocks, and watches.'
 Twenty years later she became passenger ship of the Matson Line, making regular runs to Hawaii.
 Finally, as sailing ship oil tanker, she operated from Southern California to the Islands for the Associated Oil Co.
 In 1922 the CLYDE was cut down to a barge and towed to Alaska.
 There she served for 33 years as a floating oil and gasoline depot.
 In 1959 FALLS OF CLYDE was towed to Seattle and put up for sale.

 FALLS OF CLYDE